Emma-ctrlreach/gitws/README.md

 - uses globally installed `lazygit` and `opencode` from `PATH`
 - can be used globally from any current working directory
 - supports `--root /path` or `gitws /path` for ad-hoc scans
-- inside tmux, can open tools in popup or split mode
 - inside tmux, can open tools in `popup`, `split`, or `window` mode
 - supports tmux sizing/position config via environment variables
 - persists tmux settings in `~/.config/gitws/config.json`